lemoshu/AC-MT/README.md

 # AC-MT

-Under construction.

-Related paper is being under review.
+Related project is being under review.
+Implementation will be available upon paper acceptance.